 Detailed event view

 By clicking on an event in the events table, you can see more detailed information on the event.
 This includes the metrics from the Events table per day for the selected time period.
-Also, you will see distribution of counts for your event properties.
+Also, you'll see distribution of counts for your event properties.

-You can also remove individual events from this page by clicking the settings option on top right of the page.
-Note that this action cannot be undone.
+Remove individual events from this page by clicking the settings option on top right of the page.
+This action can't be undone.

 Events Properties provide contextual information about the events.
-They allow to have a deeper understanding about the actions that the users take in your app.
+They allow a deeper understanding about the actions that the users take in your app.

 Examples of events and properties are:

 - Event Name: "File Upload", Event properties: ".PDF", ".txt", ".PNG".